 String Society is a summer day camp program for exceptional string musicians Grades 5-12!

-NEW!
+NEW for 2019!
 Announcing our Summer 2019 guest artist: Sarah Whitney

 String Society is thrilled to announce that the critically-acclaimed Sarah Whitney will work with students this Summer 2019 in small ensemble sessions, and will be featured in the Grand Finale Concert!